zthun/classroom/packages/classroom-api/assets/lessons/basics/basics-101-debts.d.md

 ## Test

-The testing pillar is not what one might traditionally envision.
+The **test pillar** is not what one might traditionally envision.
 In modern development, quality is a collective responsibility; it extends beyond the confines of a QA department to include everyone involved.
 As developers, our commitment to quality goes beyond merely producing functional code; it entails ensuring that the code is maintainable and adaptable over time.
 When we discuss testing in a development context, we are not referring to manually executing an exhaustive list of test steps from a cumbersome encyclopedia.
 This outdated and labor-intensive process is a significant time sink.
 Instead, this pillar encourages you to contemplate how to automate your testing workflow, enabling confident modifications and refactoring as the codebase evolves.
 This is typically achieved through various testing styles, such as unit testing, integration testing, and end-to-end testing.

 In the past decade, there has been a notable shift towards a test-first structure, where test cases and test automation are crafted before any feature code is written.
 This approach is known as test-driven development or behavior-driven development, depending on its application, and has become a standard practice in most organizations.
 The guidelines for testing boundaries are well-documented in the modern [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).